FREE Shipping on orders over $899

 Causes of sinusitis

-The main causes of this pathology are infections , whether viral (the most frequent), bacterial and fungal .
-There are other causes related to the inflammatory mechanisms and the patient's own immune system.
+The main causes of this pathology are: infections , whether viral (the most frequent), bacterial and fungal .
+Other causes are related to the patient's own inflammatory and immune system mechanisms.

 Factors that predispose to sinusitis:

-• Climatic variations: colder seasons and increased humidity predispose to a greater probability of suffering from sinusitis.
+• Climate variations: Colder seasons and increased humidity predispose to a higher likelihood of sinusitis.

-• Tobacco: Both being an active smoker and being exposed to its smoke is a predisposing factor in this pathology.
+• Tobacco: Both being an active smoker and being exposed to tobacco smoke are predisposing factors for this pathology.

-• Environmental or occupational exposures to pollution, irritants used in industry, and exposure to smoke.
+• Environmental or occupational exposure to pollution, irritants used in industry, and exposure to smoke.

-• Individual anatomical variations (septal and nasal septal deviations, lack of development of the paranasal sinuses, a nasal bone spur or the presence of nasal polyps).
+• Individual anatomical variations (septal and nasal septum deviations, underdevelopment of the paranasal sinuses, a nasal bone spur, or the presence of nasal polyps).

-• Allergies: unclear relationship with acute sinusitis, but demonstrated in the case of chronic sinusitis, along with asthma .
+• Allergies: relationship not clear with acute sinusitis, but demonstrated in the case of chronic sinusitis, along with the asthma .

-• Associated diseases: alterations in mucociliary clearance (the cilia or hairs that are located inside the paranasal openings cannot remove the mucus due to some condition), cystic fibrosis , vasculitis .
+• Associated diseases: mucociliary clearance disorders (the cilia or hairs located inside the paranasal openings are unable to remove mucus due to some condition), cystic fibrosis , vasculitis .

-• Have a weak immune system, due to human immunodeficiency virus (HIV) or to treatments such as chemotherapy .
+• Having a weak immune system, due to human immunodeficiency virus (HIV) or treatments such as chemotherapy .

 • Hypertrophy of adenoids (lymphatic tissue found in the airways between the nose and the back of the throat).

-• Submission to forces such as gravity and pressure: flying, diving, mountaineering, etc.
+• Subjection to forces such as gravity and pressure: flying, diving, mountaineering, etc.

 How to prevent sinusitis?